lupyuen/lupyuen.github.io/src/wisblock.md

 1.  __Bluetooth LE Antenna__: Connect the Bluetooth LE Antenna to the LPWAN Module.

-    (That's the stringy flappy antenna)
+    (That's the stringy flappy thingy)

 [__CAUTION: Always connect the LoRa Antenna and Bluetooth LE Antenna before Powering On...
 Or the LoRa and Bluetooth Transceivers may get damaged!
 See this__](https://electronics.stackexchange.com/questions/335912/can-i-break-a-radio-tranceiving-device-by-operating-it-with-no-antenna-connected)